rabbitmq/rabbitmq-website/site/cluster-formation.md

 data synchronisation of both [quorum queues](/quorum-queues.html) and [classic queue mirrors](/ha.html) on newly joining nodes.

-Stateless sets are also prone to the [natural race condition](#initial-formation-race-condition) during initial cluster formation, unlike stateful sets that initialise pods [one by one](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#understanding-stateful-pod-initialization).

 #### Use Persistent Volumes

 How [storage is configured](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)